Communities developing resources and competencies for using their languages

-Mrs. Townsend is survived by daughters Grace Goreth, Joy Tuggy, Elainadel Garippa, a son Bill Townsend, 21 grandchildren and six great-grandchildren.Above left: Elaine and Cameron seated in the middle of SIL staff in Peru in 1946.
+Mrs. Townsend is survived by daughters Grace Goreth, Joy Tuggy, Elainadel Garippa, son Bill Townsend, twenty-one grandchildren and six great-grandchildren.Above left: Elaine and Cameron seated in the middle of SIL staff in Peru in 1946.

 Above right: Mrs. Townsend was decorated by Peru's Minister of Foreign Affairs, Vice-Admiral Llosa, for Distinguished Service, grade of Comendador, in Lima, Peru, 25 July 1963.